Stanmozolevskiy/Vector/DATABASE_SCHEMA.md

 ## Entity Relationship Overview

-This document describes the database schema for the Exponent Alternative platform using PostgreSQL.
+This document describes the database schema for the Vector platform using PostgreSQL.

 ---